eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ISSU_34a<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

 Before requesting the issuance of an attestation, the Wallet Unit SHALL verify that the Attestation Provider is a registered QEAA Provider, PuB-EAA Provider, or EAA Provider.
-To do so, the Wallet Unit SHALL a) Inspect the ``entitlement`` member in the registration certificate of the Attestation Provider, if provided in the Credential Issuer Metadata per [ETSI TS 119 472-3] section 4.2.3, and verify the authenticity of the registration certificate. b) If no registration certificate is present, query the responsible Registrar for the registered value of ``entitlement``, using the URI in the Credential Issuer Metadata, if possible. c) If querying the Registrar is not possible, optionally inspect the ``entitlement`` member included in the Credential Issuer Metadata itself per [ETSI TS 119 472-3] section 4.2.3.
+To do so, the Wallet Unit SHALL inspect the `entitlement` member in the registration certificate of the Attestation Provider, provided in the Credential Issuer Metadata per [ETSI TS 119 472-3] section 4.2.3, and verify the authenticity of the registration certificate.
 If this procedure does not confirm that the Attestation Provider is indeed registered as a QEAA Provider, PuB-EAA Provider, or EAA Provider, the Wallet Unit SHALL display a warning to the User, and SHALL NOT request the issuance of an attestation.

-*Note: The information in the ``entitlement`` member included in the Credential Issuer Metadata (3rd option above) is self-declared by the Attestation Provider.
-It is up to the Wallet Provider to decide to trust this information if the registration certificate is not available and querying the registry is not successful.*
+*Note: The requirement for Wallet Units to verify and validate registration certificates only applies as of 24 months after entry into force of the Regulation amending [CIR 2024/2982].*

 </div>
 </div>